 Counties, cities and towns all over Washington connect with Commerce for resources, funding and services to help them grow.
 From water systems and other public infrastructure to sustainable growth planning and economic development, we provide or guide communities to the support they need to succeed.

-Weatherization programs for businesses and homeowners, grants to make public buildings more energy efficient, funding for groundbreaking clean tech R&D...these are just some of the ways Commerce is helping secure Washington State's clean energy future.
+Weatherization programs for businesses and homeowners, grants to make public buildings more energy efficient, funding for groundbreaking clean tech R&D … These are just some of the ways Commerce is helping secure Washington’s clean energy future.

-The Asset Building Program provides support to an array of local organizations to help improve the financial skills of low- and moderate-income families leading to long-term financial independence.
-WorkFirst contracts with community organizations across the state to help Temporary Assistance to Needy Families (TANF) recipients become gainfully employed.
+The Asset Building Program supports an array of local organizations to help improve the financial skills of low- and moderate-income families leading to long-term financial independence.
+WorkFirst contracts with community organizations across the state to help recipients of Temporary Assistance to Needy Families (TANF) become gainfully employed.

 Strengthening communities is at the heart of our work, and Washington’s lawmakers entrust Commerce to invest about $1 billion of the state’s capital budget each year.
 We work with counties, cities, ports and others around the state to build a better future for all of our residents.